Upgrade and Migration Guide

 Before You Start

-- Be sure to stop a tc Server instance before you upgrade.
+- Be sure to stop a tc Runtime instance before you upgrade.
 For instructions, see Starting and Stopping tc Runtime Instances.

-- Install the new version of tc Server in a new installation directory, as described in Installing Pivotal tc Server.
+- Install the new version of tc Server in a new installation directory, as described in Installing VMware tc Server.
 For example, install tc Server 4.0.0 in

 - If the directory where you want the upgraded server instance to be installed does not exist, create it.